-And oh this recipe.
+But oh this recipe.
 I’m pretty excited to share this one with you.
-Because it’s a most perfect wholesome baking recipe for January!
+Because it’s the most perfect wholesome baking recipe for January!

 And all that goodness combines into one oh-so-snackable quick bread.
 Or cake?
 Or loaf?
 Okay, no really, I’m stopping now.